 How does this manifest clinically in our patients?
 In breast reconstruction patients, I have seen skin necrosis of mastectomy flaps resulting in a return to the operating room or ultimate loss of the implant.
 For breast reduction patients who smoke, I have seen skin necrosis requiring skin grafts or loss of the nipple.
 For abdominoplasty patients, I have also seen skin necrosis with delayed healing.
 All of these complications are difficult for both the patient and the surgeon which is why most plastic surgeons will require a patient to quit smoking prior to surgery.

 The next question my patients will ask is, “How long do I have to quit smoking before surgery?”
 Unfortunately, there is no good answer.
-Most plastic surgeons will demand a minimum of a 4-week tobacco and nicotine free period before AND after surgery.
-Some data suggests that this interval is not enough to counteract the adverse effects of these products – particularly in long-term and heavy smokers.
+Most plastic surgeons will demand a minimum of a 4-week tobacco and nicotine-free period before AND after surgery.
+Some data suggest that this interval is not enough to counteract the adverse effects of these products – particularly in long-term and heavy smokers.

 As I said earlier, as physicians, many of us will counsel our patients on smoking cessation.
 The purpose of this article is to reiterate the surgical consequences of smoking and nicotine use.
 Options available for smoking cessation include pharmacological and behavioral therapies.
 It may take the combined efforts of the plastic surgeon and the primary care physician to achieve this goal.
 Nevertheless, men and women considering plastic surgery—whether it be cosmetic or reconstructive—should consider and stop smoking prior to surgery.